act-rules/act-rules.github.io/pages/examples/element-language.md

 [most common language]: /glossary/#most-common-element-language 'Definition of Common Language of an Element'
 [default language]: /glossary/#default-page-language 'Definition of Default Page Language'
 [document element]: https://dom.spec.whatwg.org/#document-element 'DOM definition of Document Element'
-[element with the same programmatic language]: /glossary/#text-same-language 'Definition of Elements With the Same Programmatic Language'
+[element inheriting its programmatic language]: /glossary/#text-inheriting-language 'Definition of Element Inheriting its Programmatic Language From an Element'
-[elements with the same programmatic language]: /glossary/#text-same-language 'Definition of Elements With the Same Programmatic Language'
+[elements inheriting their programmatic language]: /glossary/#text-inheriting-language 'Definition of Elements Inheriting their Programmatic Language from an Element'
-[text with the same programmatic language]: /glossary/#text-same-language 'Definition of Text With the Same Programmatic Language'
+[text inheriting its programmatic language]: /glossary/#text-inheriting-language 'Definition of Text Inheriting its Programmatic Language from an Element'